About Nina Ragusa

 Most of my travels were solo between 2011-2015 and mostly on a backpacker budget.

-My budget is just a tad more flashpackery now and I bagged me a hottie vlogger (Garrett, The TravelHuman) who accompanies me on my epic adventures (and takes bad ass pictures and video along the way).
+My budget is more flashpackery now and I bagged me a hottie vlogger (Garrett, The TravelHuman) who adventures around the world with me.
+However, we still have a few solo trips per year and don’t travel together 24/7.

 How Have I Been Living This Lifestyle?